 We also mulch our grow bags with wood chips just like the garden.
 It helps to keep the soil moist on top, and we find that plants just grow better with mulch even in containers.

 You can reuse this soil mixture year after year.
 Remove the wood chips mulch, empty all the bags, add about 10-20% new compost, and mixing it well up again.

 Watering grow bags

 Watering is always a challenge in container gardening.
-To much makes the plants sit in water, too little makes them dry out.
+Too much makes the plants sit in water, too little makes them dry out.
 It also depends on what the container is made of.
 Grow bags do dry out much faster than pots.
-The drainage and aeration of the grow bag leads to more frequent watering needs.
-Also it is difficult to really soak a grow bag, the water will come right out.
+The drainage and aeration of the grow bag, leads to more frequent watering needs.
+Also, it is difficult to really soak a grow bag, the water will come right out.
 Two things can be helpful.